 From biomass power plants to hydroelectric plants, district heating to cogeneration power plants

-The knowledge acquired from the operation of this power plant and the optimisation of its processes and equipment, has made it possible for Silvateam to set up the biomass thermoelectric power plant located in Rende, Italy in the late 1990’s.
+The knowledge acquired from the operation of this power plant and the optimization of its processes and equipment have made it possible for Silvateam to set up the biomass thermoelectric power plant located in Rende, Italy in the late 1990’s.

 In 2007, Silvateam received approval for the creation of two cogeneration plants and their district heating network in Prato Nevoso, which is a well-known area of the Maritime Alps and Mondovì, both located in the province of Cuneo (Italy).
 Regarding the cogeneration plant of Prato Nevoso, Silvateam has performed the design and has followed the first stage of construction.
 It is presently in the final stages of completion.